How wrong is your Scope 2 number?

 The delta

 For this illustrative daytime-weighted load, time-matching cuts reported emissions by roughly 24%.
-Flip the consumption profile to overnight-heavy and the delta flips too — time-matched emissions can come in higher than the location-based figure when load sits on coal baseload while the sun is down.
+Flip the consumption profile to overnight-heavy and the delta flips too: time-matched emissions can come in higher than the location-based figure when load sits on coal baseload while the sun is down.

 Which number is right?

 Feed gridIQ your half-hourly meter data.
 It matches each interval to the grid carbon intensity calculated from the actual generation mix at that moment, stamps the DCCEEW factor version current during your reporting period, and returns both methods side by side with a full audit trail.
-Re-run the same period next year and you get the same numbers — the factor vintage stays locked to when you reported, not silently re-baselined as DCCEEW publishes updates.
+Re-run the same period next year and you get the same numbers.
+The factor vintage stays locked to when you reported, not silently re-baselined as DCCEEW publishes updates.

 Illustrative worked example.
 Intensity values and the location-based factor are representative of Australian NEM conditions but do not reflect a specific historical day or a specific customer.
 Use the DCCEEW factor current to your reporting period for defensible disclosure.